sclorg/mariadb-container/README.md

 MariaDB Docker images
 =====================

-This repository contains Dockerfiles for MariaDB images for OpenShift..........
+This repository contains Dockerfiles for MariaDB images for OpenShift...........
 Users can choose between RHEL and CentOS based images.

 MariaDB container is very similar to the MySQL container available at